-You will need a Disclosure and Barring Service (DBS) check before you start tutoring, but we can provide you with a DBS check.
+You will need a Disclosure and Barring Service (DBS) check before you start tutoring, but we can provide you with one.
 In the UK, there are no standard qualifications required to be a tutor.
 For example, you don't need to have teaching experience or a teaching degree.
-However, you should have a wealth of knowledge in the subject area you plan to teach; ideally, you graduate in the area.
+However, you should have a wealth of knowledge in the subject area you plan to teach; ideally, you should have graduated in the area.

 If you haven't earned the required GCSEs, there are options to study grades through local universities or at home, through organizations such as NEC (National Extension College).
-In addition to understanding the protection of your student, you should also ensure your own personal safety when you are giving private lessons.
-However, there are many different types of private math tutors, including tutors who offer one-on-one tutoring who didn't take the traditional routes to becoming educators.
-Having an up-to-date disclosure certificate from the Disclosure and Barring Service (England and Wales), the Protection of Vulnerable Groups (PVG) program (Scotland) or AccessNI is a requirement for most mentoring agencies and for membership in The Tutors' Association, and all guardians are strongly encouraged.
+In addition to understanding the protection of your student, you should also ensure your own personal safety when giving private lessons.
+There are many different types of private math tutors, including those who offer one-on-one tutoring who didn't take the traditional routes to becoming educators.
+Having an up-to-date disclosure certificate from the Disclosure and Barring Service (England and Wales), the Protection of Vulnerable Groups (PVG) program (Scotland) or AccessNI is a requirement for most mentoring agencies and for membership in The Tutors' Association; all guardians are strongly encouraged to obtain one.
 There were several informational facts, figures and graphs about the users of the site, both students and tutors.

 In this case, the objectives of your students are to overcome mathematical anxiety and achieve mastery of mathematics at a certain level.
 Many private tutors draw on other professional and personal experiences to help them operate their own service.
-There's no question of the benefits of becoming a private tutor, so the next step is to find out if private tutoring is something that works for you.
+There's no question of the benefits of becoming a private tutor; so the next step is to find out if private tutoring is something that works for you.
 While these points may seem extreme and problems are rare, it is important to consider your safety when tutoring.
 A parent or student will submit an application for mathematics tuition in your area, or they may even want to contact you directly.
 But instead of working in person at a tutoring center or other location, online math tutors work with their clients through websites or online applications.

 Hourly rates can vary significantly depending on a number of factors, including the subject where you are teaching, the level at which you are teaching, your experience and qualifications, where you live (rates tend to be higher in London and other cities where the cost of living is higher), the frequency of classes, required preparation, travel expenses and travel time.
-There are also opportunities to reach a wider audience, across the UK and internationally, through online mentoring.
-Whatever your area of expertise, tutoring is undoubtedly an enjoyable, rewarding and flexible way to increase your income while helping students of all ages reach their full potential.
-There is a high probability that you have worked on solving a mathematical equation and have learned well the mathematics you study at school.
+There are also opportunities to reach a wider audience across the UK and internationally through online mentoring.
+Whatever your area of expertise is, tutoring is undoubtedly an enjoyable, rewarding and flexible way to increase your income while helping students of all ages reach their full potential.
+There is a high probability that you have worked on solving mathematical equations and have learned well the mathematics you study at school.
 They evaluate their students thoroughly and devise ways to help them understand mathematical concepts and find solutions to their mathematical problems.